avierstr/amplicon_sorter/README.md

 Copy the Amplicon_sorter.py script in the same folder as your inputfile.

 ### Command examples:
+*Process several files in inputfolder:*

+`python3 amplicon_sorter.py -i infolder -min 650 -max 1200 -ar -maxr 100000 -np 8`:

+Process all files in 'infolder' with length between 650 and 1200 bp, use all reads available, with a maximum of 100000 reads if more are available, process on 8 cores.
+The result will be saved in the 'infolder' in subfolders with the same name as the inputfiles.

 *Produce a read length histogram of your inputfile:*

-`python3 amplicon_sorter.py -i infile.fastq –o outputfolder -min 650 -max 750 -ho`: produce the readlength histogram of infile.fastq in folder outputfolder.
+`python3 amplicon_sorter.py -i infile.fastq –o outputfolder -min 650 -max 750 -ho`:

+produce the readlength histogram of infile.fastq in folder outputfolder.
 This gives you the information on the number of reads between 650 and 750 bp.

 *Sample with one species amplicon of 750 bp:*